cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 ![8x8 swizzle pattern](swizzle-8x8.png)

 We can now see that each element of each column ends up in a different bank.
+Any column access pattern now hits every 32 bank in its 128-byte glory.
 XOR interleaves our elements with this beautiful diagonal butterfly pattern, which you can see the best in the 32x32 grid.

 > This XOR technique works great, but it's not exactly trivial as to why it is the default option.
 Part of it seems like divine benevolence, which is probably true, but the short answer is that it's fast, it works, and it's an access pattern no normal kernel engineer would use in almost any situation.
 It isn't foolproof and may need to be combined with padding or different access patterns; more complex multidimensional kernels typically employ even more complex swizzling patterns.
 This article shows in more detail why XOR works: https://leimao.github.io/blog/CuTe-Swizzle/